Restraining Order Entered Against Florida Operators

 The temporary restraining order entered March 31 prohibits Herson and Windows Service Center from engaging in telemarketing activity related to computer or software technical support and from accepting consumer payments related to any computer or software technical support service.

-This case is being handled by Trial Attorneys Amy Kaplan and Ann Entwistle of the Civil Division’s Consumer Protection Branch and Assistant U.S. Attorney James A. Weinkle for the U.S. Attorney’s Office in the Southern District of Florida.
+This case is being handled by Assistant U.S. Attorney James A. Weinkle for the U.S. Attorney’s Office in the Southern District of Florida and Trial Attorneys Amy Kaplan and Ann Entwistle of the Civil Division’s Consumer Protection Branch.

 The department’s extensive and broad-based efforts to combat elder fraud seeks to halt the widespread losses seniors suffer from fraud schemes.
 The best method for prevention, however, is by sharing information about the various types of elder fraud schemes with relatives, friends, neighbors and other seniors who can use that information to protect themselves.